Where to find new Spotify playlists when you don’t want to make your own

 Discover Weekly is a collection of tunes you’ve likely never heard before, but that Spotify thinks you’ll like, based on what you’ve listened to previously and what people with your listening habits also enjoy.

-The playlist “gets even better the more you use Spotify,” according to the official blurb, and it refreshes every Monday.
-If you want to save tracks, make sure you move them to a different playlist or add them to your library before that happens—click or press the three dots beside any song to do so.
+The playlist refreshes every Monday, so if you want to save tracks, make sure you move them to a different playlist or add them to your library before that happens—click or press the three dots beside any song to do so.

 Spotify says that liking songs, adding them to your personal playlists, and following specific artists are good ways to influence what pops up in Discover Weekly.
-You can also click Like (the heart icon) or Don’t like (the no entry icon) as songs play, further refining the algorithm.
+You can also click Like (the heart icon) or Don’t like (the minus icon) as songs play, further refining the algorithm.

-Spotify provides up to six Daily Mixes for you each day.
-While Discover Weekly is designed to introduce you to new artists, the mixes mostly recap the music you’ve listened to most in the past—like greatest hits collections.
+In 2021, the music streaming service added Spotify Mixes to complement its popular Daily Mixes.
+While Discover Weekly is designed to introduce you to new artists, its tracks mostly recap the music you’ve listened to most in the past—as if they were greatest hits collections.
 New songs may occasionally appear, but they’ll be few and far between.

-You get a choice of Daily Mixes because similar artists get grouped together.
+With Daily Mixes, similar artists get grouped together.
 If you listen to a lot of heavy rock, as well as a lot of rap music, those genres will appear as separate mixes.
 Look at the musicians listed in each mix to decide which one you want to listen to.
+The relatively new Spotify Mixes are little more refined, focusing on artists, genres, decades, and even moods.
+You can find all of them in the Made For You hub.

-The number of Daily Mixes you see will depend on how diverse your music tastes are.
+The number of mixes you see will depend on how diverse your music tastes are.
 As with Discover Weekly, they should become better aligned to your tastes over time, as Spotify comes to recognize the songs, albums, and artists you’re really into.

 What’s brand new in the world of music?
 And which new cuts are you going to be most interested in?
 The Release Radar playlist can tell you.
 Yes, it’s similar to Discover Weekly, but it’s only newly released stuff.